-- All reservations need to be made, with finalized event details and approvals, no less than 10 business days prior to the event date.
+- All reservations for outdoor spaces need to be made, with finalized event details and approvals, no less than 10 business days prior to the event date.

 - All cancellations need to be made no later than 12:00 p.m. the business day before the event date.
 If the event is on Sunday or Monday, the cancellation needs to be made by 12:00 p.m. on the Friday before the event date.

-- In the event of cancellation, if equipment has already been setup and/or equipment has been rented such as generators, the group will be responsible for the fees.
+- In the event of cancellation, if equipment has already been set up and/or equipment has been rented such as generators, the group will be responsible for the charges/fees.

-- Non-University groups will be required to work with an RSO or UNL Department and provide a Certificate of Insurance.
+- Non-University groups are required to work with an RSO or UNL Department and provide a certificate of insurance.

 - Depending on the event, waivers from participants may be required.